ggio/dotfiles/README.md

 Central repository for my config files.

-# Install and use
+# Installation and Usage

-Usage with `stow` is quite simple:
+Using it with stow is straightforward.

 ``` Bash
 git clone git@github.com:ggio/dotfiles.git ~/.dotfiles